puginarug/MCmigrate/readme.md

-# Simplified Cell Migration Simulation
+# Markov Chain-Based Cell Migration Simulation

 A streamlined agent-based simulation for cell migration in a vertical stadium domain with Markov chain-based motion.